 |.30-06 Nosler Custom Hand Loaded AccuBond 200gr||$65.90 (20 Rounds)|

-You will no doubt run across arguments for one over the other and often they have a specific rounds of the particular cartridge in mind.
+You will no doubt run across arguments for one over the other and often they have a specific round of the particular cartridge in mind.
 Just from our comparisons, you can see the variability.
-In our experience and looking at our comparison, both calibers perform very similar in a lot of aspects with only slight differences depending on the round.
+In our experience and looking at our comparison, both cartridges perform very similar in a lot of aspects with only slight differences depending on the round.

-Conclusion – 270 vs 30-06
+Conclusion – .30-06 Springfield vs .270 Win

 We hope that this article has presented data and provided conversation for what this data means concerning the 270 vs 30-06 and allows you to make a much better-informed decision when the time comes.
-Either way you go, you have a good cartridge.
+Either way, you go, you have a good cartridge.